SatyaRaghuNandan/sparkxgboost/README.md

 You should be able to find the jar file in `target/target/scala-2.10/sparkxgboost_2.10-x.y.z.jar`

-Lastly, load it in your Spark project
+Step 3: load it in your Spark project

 * If you are using spark-shell, you can type in